nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ### Preprocessing
 N.A.

-### Mean IOU
+### Mean IOU (mIOU)
 We use the well-known IOU metric, which is defined as TP / (TP + FP + FN).
 The IOU score is calculated separately for each class, and then the mean is computed across classes.

-### Boundary IOU
+### Boundary IOU (bIOU)
 To better evaluate the performance of the predicted segmentation, we introduce an additional metric to measure the accuracy for boundary delineation.
+Here, we project the lidar point cloud into the range view and determine which "pixels" in the range view image are boundary "pixels".
+We then define boundary IOU as TP / (TP + FP + FN) but taken only on the boundary "pixels".
+This is inspired by the work done by [Milioto et al.](http://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/milioto2019iros.pdf)
 Note that the boundary IOU is class-agnostic, i.e. it is **not** evaluated per class.

 ### nuScenes-lidarseg score
 * **nuScenes-lidarseg score (NLS)**:
-We consolidate the above metrics by computing a weighted sum: mAP, mATE, mASE, mAOE, mAVE and mAAE.
+We consolidate the above metrics by taking the average of mIOU and bIOU (i.e. equal weighting is given to both).
-As a first step we convert the TP errors to TP scores as *TP_score = max(1 - TP_error, 0.0)*.
-We then assign a weight of *5* to mAP and *1* to each of the 5 TP scores and calculate the normalized sum.

 ### Configuration
 The default evaluation metrics configurations can be found in `nuscenes/eval/detection/configs/detection_cvpr_2019.json`. ## TODO